telerik/ajax-docs/controls/toolbar/migrating-from-radtoolbar-asp.net-to-asp.net-ajax.md

 |Hidden|-|
 |ParentToolbar|ToolBar|

->note The RadToolbarButton class for ASP.NET now has the **PostBack** property which can be set in code-behind to specify which buttons will postback and which will not.
+>tip The RadToolbarButton class for ASP.NET now has the **PostBack** property which can be set in code-behind to specify which buttons will postback and which will not.
 >